john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     2    C
     dtype: object

-Series can also be extracted from multi-dimensional data structures like dataframes.
+A `Series` can also be extracted from multi-dimensional data structures like dataframes.

     In [5]: df.LAST_NAME
     Out[5]: